Arisamiga/wishlist/README.md

 ## Contributing

-Feel free to open issues or submit pull requests if you have any suggestions or improvements at https://github.com/Arisamiga/wishlist
+Feel free to open issues or submit pull requests if you have any suggestions, improvements or issues at https://github.com/Arisamiga/wishlist